 In mid-April, at the Government’s initiative the Parliament revoked the unpopular and controversial ban on Sunday opening.
 The act, on the basis of which larger retail shops were not allowed to open on Sundays, was in force for a year.

-While most Hungarians have been very pleased with the regained possibility of Sunday shopping, the new regulation on week-end work has stored two unexpected provisions as well, which painfully effected workers concerned.
+While most Hungarians have been very pleased with the regained possibility of Sunday shopping, the new regulation on week-end work has stored two unexpected provisions as well, which painfully affected workers concerned.
 In the retail sector, the wage supplement for Sunday work, increased just a year ago to 100% for those not affected by the ban, was restored to 50% generally.
 For workers in stand-by jobs the rules on week-end work were revised as well, which caused a considerable benefit-loss for them.
 Trade unions have made their voice heard on both issues.

 Response to infringement procedures and ECJ ruling